anytizer/open-ideas/ideas/account-management/readme.md

 Almost all applications require a basic accounting system to manage user profiles.
 Instead of creating one such service per project, let us create an account management service.
-This will be responsible to be stand alone service which can be used as an embedded service by other software.
+This will be responsible to be stand-alone service which can be used as an embedded service by other software.

 ## API Driven Development
 Let the full service be mananaged remotely through an API Gateway.